benvvalk/sponsoredissues.org-deploy/legal/privacy_policy.md

 ## 8. Age Requirements and Minor Protection

-BugPile requires all users to be 18 years or older to create an account.
+SponsoredIssues requires all users to be 18 years or older to create an account.
 We do not knowingly collect personal information from individuals under 18.

 If you believe we have collected information about a minor, please contact us immediately at [Privacy Contact Email Address].
 We will promptly investigate and delete any such information.